kaplayjs/kaplay-site/content/guides/en/guides/concepts/debug_mode.md

 ## Inspect Mode

-You can enable inspect mode by pressing <kbd class="kbd kbd-sm">F1</kbd> key.
+You can enable inspect mode by pressing <kbd class="kbd kbd-sm">F1</kbd> key or by setting `debug.inspect = true` in your scene.
 This will open the debug panel.

 ![](./assets/inspect2.png)